 Too many soldering irons?
 Here's how to find the right one

-Here are five key factors to consider when choosing the right soldering iron.
+Here are five key factors to consider when choosing the best soldering iron for your needs.

 Select options and limit the number of products